LaunchCodeEducation/java-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 *Instance methods* rely on each object’s specific data, while *static methods* must NOT rely on data from a specific object.

-A static method may be called by preceding it with the class name and using dot-notation.
+We call a static method by preceding it with the class name and using dot-notation.
 Here’s an example that we looked at :ref:`previously <more-data-types-static-method-example>`.

 .. admonition:: Examples